MircoT/reposcraper/README.md

 go get github.com/MircoT/reposcraper
 ```

 If you have correctly configured [Go](https://golang.org/), just use `reposcraper` from the command line and puts the configuration file in your home folder `$HOME/.reposcraper/config.json`.
-Read the following documentation for the configuration file.
+Read the following documentation for the [configuration file requirements](#config-file-requirements).

-## How to use it
+## From source

 Edit the `config.example.json` and rename it `config.json`.
 You have to put the information for each service you want to use.